 It will look like soup.
 Bring the mixture to a boil, stirring.
 Let it do that for a minute or two, then bring the heat back down to a simmer.
 Set your timer for one hour, stirring occasionally.
 When that hour’s up: it’s pectin time.

 Add the pectin, increase the heat and bring it to a boil for two minutes.
-Skim the surface to remove the scum.7 Remove the pan from heat.
+Skim the surface to remove the scum. ((Scum is the weird foamy stuff at the top.))
+Remove the pan from heat.
 Ladle the jelly into the warmed sterilized jars.

 Step Six: Seal It (Not the Arctic Kind)

 Once again, WikiHow has great instructions – see the section on Water Bathing, specifically.